silverstripe/silverstripe-framework/docs/en/topics/security.md

 You should therefore block access to all yaml files (extension .yml) by default, and white list only yaml files you need to serve directly.

 See [Apache](/installation/webserver) and [Nginx](/installation/nginx) installation documentation for details specific to your web server
+See [Apache](/installation/webserver) and [Nginx](/installation/nginx) installation documentation for details  specific to your web server

 ## Passwords